davidjhacker/David_Hacker_round1/README.md

 "Harvard" to "bought," "of" to "bsf," and "on" to "bpm," which aren't very good associations, so I instead mapped Harvard to 🅱️arvard and didn't change the other two words.
-##lmk if u get errors or something? idk
+## lmk if u get errors or something? idk
-.